Skip to main content

 Summer 2026 in south-east London is shaping up to be in high demand for quality activity programmes.
 Families who plan early secure their preferred weeks and avoid the disappointment of sessions filling up.

 For children who train at Honour & Glory year-round, the summer camp is an extension of what they already know and love.
 For new starters, it is the best possible introduction.
-Five days of coaching from the same BBBofC licensed coaches who run the year-round programme gives beginners a foundation that significantly accelerates their development when they join regular sessions in September.
+Five days of coaching from the same ABA/Alliance-credentialed coaches who run the year-round programme gives beginners a foundation that significantly accelerates their development when they join regular sessions in September.

 The connection between summer and the regular academic-year programme is intentional.
-Children who attend the camp and enjoy it are far more likely to commit to the regular Monday to Thursday evening and Saturday morning sessions from September onwards.
+Children who attend the camp and enjoy it are far more likely to commit to the regular Monday to weekday evening and Saturday morning sessions from September onwards.
 That continuity is where the real long-term development happens.

 A Note for Parents Considering Multiple Activities